Contax G1 Premium Rangefinder Film Camera Review

 How to Find a Mint Condition Contax G1 Rangefinder Film Camera?

-I was doing a lot of research on eBay about the Contax G1 and found a trusted film camera seller from Bangkok on Instagram.
-I know there are a lot of vintage camera shops in Bangkok and I thought long ago of getting a camera from there.
+I was doing a lot of research on eBay about the Contax G1 and found a trusted film camera seller from Japan.
+Before that, I know there are a lot of vintage camera shops in Bangkok and I thought long ago of getting a camera from there.
 The price range for a mint condition Contax G1 is about USD$800.
-I made the deal with a seller from Bangkok, Thailand and got the Contax G1 at around 29,000 baht (around $830) including the shipping fee and a Carl Zeiss Biogon 28mm F2.8 lens.
+I made the deal with a seller from Bangkok, Thailand at first and got the Contax G1 at around 29,000 baht (around $830) including the shipping fee and a Carl Zeiss Biogon 28mm F2.8 lens.
+The first day when I loaded up the batteries, I noticed there are some issues with the film camera.
+I was so obsessed with the Contax and eventually,y I returned the faulty camera to the seller in Bangkok and got a good condition from the Japanese seller on eBay instead.

-As I am in Malaysia, the EMS Thailand shipping distance was cut to half instead of Japan which made the shipping much faster and cheaper.
-What surprised me was that I thought that the used film camera was about to get stuck for clearance at the custom for weeks, due to the pandemic just like what happened to my Yashica rangefinder film camera which I ordered from eBay.
+As I am in Malaysia, the DHL Express shipping is very convenient, and fast, it took about 3-4 days for the camera to arrive at my doorstep.
+What surprised me was that I thought that the used film camera was about to get stuck for clearance at the custom for weeks, due to the pandemic just like what happened to my Yashica rangefinder film camera which I ordered from eBay as well.
+But no, the process is smooth.

 All you need is patience and it also depends on the item you have bought.
-For me, holidays are falling in the first week, so it took roughly about two weeks for the parcel to arrive at my home and was considered fast.
-Eventually, my item was cleared in one day, without any customs duty tax applied and was proceeded to the post office for delivery.
-I was so relieved and happy to receive the film camera the next day.
-I would like to give a thumbs up to EMS for the fast shipping services!
+Eventually, my item was cleared in one day, with customs duty tax applied and paid on the spot upon receiving the item.
+I was so relieved and happy to receive the film camera a few days later.
+I would like to give a thumbs up to the seller and DHL Express for the fast shipping services!

-The camera that I received is the Contax G1 green label version.
+The Contax G1 film camera that I bought from Japan is the Contax G1 grey-label version with the Carl Zeiss Planar T* 45mm F2 lens.
 The camera is in great shape, and mint condition.

 What's The Hype About the Contax G1?